 I am almost 72 years old and have been battling migraines for 25 years.

-Now my pain doctor at the Institute of Microecology has found that histamine levels in the blood are significantly too high and there are extensive deficiencies in important substances.
+My pain specialist at the Institute for Microecology recently discovered significantly elevated histamine levels in my blood and extensive deficiencies in essential nutrients.

 .